laroche/arm-devel-infrastructure/README.md

 Disk images can be downloaded from [https://github.com/laroche/arm-devel-infrastructure/releases](https://github.com/laroche/arm-devel-infrastructure/releases)

-A fairly generic x86_64/amd64 desktop image is available from [Debian-12-Desktop-LegacyBoot](https://drive.google.com/file/d/1JfyKxd_X1RSg0jI7p6XFXRO1-dIXwrZX/view?usp=sharing) (older hardware with legacy boot, MSDOS partitioning) and as UEFI-image [Debian-12-Desktop-SecureBoot](https://drive.google.com/file/d/1F3UicklztS9bVhxdNvqjM_IYyYyVkDQP/view?usp=sharing) (newer hardware with secure boot, GPT partitioning).
+A fairly generic x86_64/amd64 desktop image is available from [Debian-12-Desktop-LegacyBoot](https://drive.google.com/file/d/1JfyKxd_X1RSg0jI7p6XFXRO1-dIXwrZX/view?usp=sharing) (older hardware with legacy boot and MSDOS partitioning) and as UEFI-image [Debian-12-Desktop-SecureBoot](https://drive.google.com/file/d/1F3UicklztS9bVhxdNvqjM_IYyYyVkDQP/view?usp=sharing) (newer hardware with secure boot and GPT partitioning).
 Please test this out on as much as possible hardware and provide feedback to Debian on hardware enablement/support.
 I am also glad to enhance this as a generic usage Linux image.